cltl/OntoTagger/README.md

 --pos                   [optional] <part-of-speech of the term to be considered should start with the value of pos>
 --predicate-matrix      <path to a text file with predicate-matrix>
 --version               [optional] <version label of the predicate-matrix>
+--key                    [optional] <prefix for the column from the predicate-matrix that holds the synset identifier --ili                    [optional] <if present, only ili-records are matched with the senses in the term layer>
+--format                 <values "naf" or "kaf": indicate the format of the output>
+--mappings               [optional] <string with the prefixes of the coolumns that should be added, each prefix separated by ";", e.g. "fn;mcr;vn">
+--grammatical-words      [optional] <file with stop words that should not be tagged>

 5. Tag lemmas in a KAF file with the classification in an RDF ontology